krystofbe/praxis-kreativkai.de/README.md

 ## Commands

-Run `npm start` for debugging
+Run `yarn start` for debugging

-Run `npm-run-all build deploy` for deploy.
+Run `yarn build && yarn deploy` for deploy.
 Be sure to fill `.env` with ftp username and password